-This is an Impact map showing three focused entities and their immediate dependencies.
+This is an Incident Intelligence issues map showing three primary entities and their immediate dependencies.

 Large, hollow hexagon

-For example, the entities involved in an AIOps Issue or a Distributed Trace.
-If the entity is monitored by a New Relic agent, its language or type will be indicated by the icon inside the hexagon.
+For example, for a distributed trace or Incident Intelligence issue, those would be the entities directly involved.
+If the entity is monitored by a New Relic agent, its language or type is indicated by the icon inside the hexagon.

 Small, solid hexagon